OfficeDev/office-store-docs/docs/view-usage-report.md

 ## Filters

-Near the top right side of a page, you can apply different filters to filter all the data on this page by the following:
+Near the upper-right side of a page, you can apply different filters to filter all the data on this page by the following:

-- **Market**: The default filter is All markets, but you can limit the data by selecting a particular region.
+- **Market**: The default filter is _All markets_, but you can limit the data by selecting a particular region.
-- **Office Apps**: The default filter is All Office Apps, but you can limit the data by selecting a particular App.
+- **Office Apps**: The default filter is _All Office Apps_, but you can limit the data by selecting a particular App.
-- **Platform**: The default filter is All platforms, but you can limit the data by selecting a particular platform.
+- **Platform**: The default filter is _All platforms_, but you can limit the data by selecting a particular platform.

 > [!Note]
 > Currently, you can't choose multiple selections.